rayryeng/Udacity_Data_Engineering_Nanodegree/project3-sparkify-aws-redshift/README.md

 Once we have completed the above steps, we must run the `etl.py` file in the
 terminal: `python etl.py`.
 This accomplishes the two-fold process of loading the raw data into staging tables, then transitioning over to the final data model.
-This is all done on Amazon Redshift.
+This is all done on Amazon Redshift which carries out our ETL pipeline.
+Please note that at the time that this project was completed, the full dataset available from Udacity took between 10-20 minutes using a `d2c.large` Redshift cluster with 4 cores.
+Keep this timeframe in mind should you attempt to execute the ETL pipeline.

 ## 3. Verify accuracy